BikeMouse/BakingMiceUnite/README.md

 The first step to get this application running, is to open the command line in the folder of the app and type in following command : npm install.

 The second step that is required it to set up the Database - MongoDB and using Mongoose for Schemas.
 Working on the backend was put under the guideline of MVC - Model, View, Controller and implementing Routes.
+The DB String needs to be used in an env file.

 ### Lessons Learned
-This project is still under development
+Graphical interface can do with a revamp.
+In future it would be nice to reactify the frontend.
+Likes could be limited to once per user/post.
+Future plans involve the ability to look at other users profiles and send friend requests and therefore the feed giving priority to friends posts showing up first.